Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Examples and simulations

+is introduced as a one-parameter Gaussian copula model where the pseudo-likelihood estimator is not efficient.
 The optimal asymptotic variance if margins are unknown, the asymptotic variance of the pseudo-likelihood estimator, and the inverse Fisher information if margins are known can be computed explicitly:

-Even though the pseudo-likelihood estimator is not efficient, its asymptotic relative efficiency is close to $100\%$, except for $\theta$ close to~$1$ or~$-1$.
-Adaptivity occurs at independence ($\theta = 0$) only.
+Even though the pseudo-likelihood estimator is not efficient, its asymptotic relative efficiency is close to $100\%$, except for $\theta$ close to $1$ or $-1$.
+Adaptivity occurs at independence ($\theta= 0$) only.

-We assessed the finite-sample performance of the one-step and pseudo-likelihood estimators by 15,000 Monte Carlo samples of sizes $n = 50$ and $n = 250$ for $\theta$ in a grid of values between~$-1$ and~$1$; see Figure~\ref{fig:circular}.
-The results are comparable to the ones for the exchangeable model. \end{example}
+We assessed the finite-sample performance of the one-step and pseudo-likelihood estimators by 15,000 Monte Carlo samples of sizes $n = 50$ and $n = 250$ for $\theta$ in a grid of values between $-1$ and $1$.
+The results are comparable to those for the exchangeable model: see Figures E.3--E.4 in the supplement. \end{example}

-\begin{example}[Factor models] Factor models are a popular tool for dimension reduction.
-In dimension $p \ge 3$, set
+\begin{example}[(Factor models)] Factor models are a popular tool for dimension reduction.
+In dimension $p \ge3$, set

-where $\theta$ denotes a $p \times q$ matrix, $q < p$, and where $\vc{W}$ and $\vc{\eps}$ are independent random vectors of dimensions $q$ and $p$, respectively, such that $(\vc{W}', \vc{\eps}')' \sim N_{q+p}( \vc{0}, I_{p+q})$.
-The parameter space $\Theta$ is an open subset of $\{ \theta \in \reals^{p \times q} \mid (\theta \theta\tp)_{jj} < 1, ~ j=1,\ldots,p \}$; in particular, $\Id-\diag\left(\theta\theta\tp\right)$ is a diagonal matrix with positive elements on the diagonal.
-As the variance matrix of $\vc{Z}$ is a correlation matrix, \eqref{eq:FactorModel} defines a Gaussian copula model with
+where $\theta$ denotes a $p \times q$ matrix, $q < p$, and where $\mathbf {W}$ and $\bolds{\eps}$ are independent random vectors of dimensions $q$ and $p$, respectively, such that $(\mathbf{W}', \bolds{\eps}')' \sim N_{q+p}( \mathbf{0}, I_{p+q})$.
+The parameter space $\Theta$ is an open subset of $\{ \theta\in\reals^{p \times q} \mid(\theta\theta^\prime)_{jj} < 1, j=1,\ldots,p \}$; in particular, $\Id-\diag (\theta\theta ^\prime )$ is a diagonal matrix with positive elements on the diagonal.
+As the variance matrix of $\mathbf{Z}$ is a correlation matrix, \eqref {eq:FactorModel}~defines a Gaussian copula model with

 in terms of the diagonal-removal operator $\diagrem(A) = A - \diag(A)$ for $A \in \reals^{p \times p}$.
 The parameter $\theta$ is not identifiable: if $O$ is an orthogonal $q \times q$ matrix, then $R(\theta O) = R(\theta)$.
-Still, by Corollary~\ref{cor:PLEefficiency:nu} in Appendix~\ref{app:examples}, we may study efficiency of the pseudo-likelihood estimator for the parameter $\nu$ in any reparametrization $\nu \mapsto \theta(\nu)$ satisfying Assumption~\ref{ass:nuparametrization}, which makes the model identified, by the criterion in Theorem~\ref{thm:PLEefficiency}.
-After some calculations, which are detailed in the appendix, the criterion can be shown to be satisfied, confirming the efficiency of the pseudo-likelihood estimator for Gaussian factor copula models. \end{example}
+Still, by Corollary D.2 in Appendix D, we may study efficiency of the pseudo-likelihood estimator for the parameter $\nu$ in any reparametrization $\nu\mapsto\theta(\nu)$ satisfying Assumption D.1 , which makes the model identified, by the criterion in Theorem~\ref {thm:PLEefficiency}.
+After some calculations, which are detailed in the Appendix, the criterion can be shown to be satisfied, confirming the efficiency of the pseudo-likelihood estimator for Gaussian factor copula models. \end{example}